BankkRoll/sending-eth/README.md

-# Send ETH
+# EVM Send

-Send ETH is a simple React application that allows users to send EVM funds to a specified Ethereum address.
+EVM Send is a simple React application that allows users to send EVM funds to a specified Ethereum address.
 The application uses the Thirdweb SDK to interact with any EVM Compatible Blockchain.

 ![screencapture-sending-eth-vercel-app-2023-05-01-23_59_11](https://user-images.githubusercontent.com/106103625/235576608-573db7a8-16ec-47a1-af5a-6c5d88cc5691.png)